 Courses have been designed with varying time zones in mind.
 All lectures will be recorded for access at any time and the discussion forum is open to posts from students at all times.
 The limited 'live' sessions will be scheduled between 13:00 - 15:00 BST and will be recorded for any students unable to attend.

 Students that successfully complete all course assessments will be awarded 15 SOAS credits.
 This is normally equivalent to 7.5 ECTS or 4 US credits.
 If you intend to transfer credit to your home institution, please check the requirements with them before you apply.

 A one-off, non-refundable application fee of £40 will be charged to cover administration costs.
 Please visit the SOAS online store to make your application fee payment.

-10% discount if you apply by 31 March 2019
+10% early-bird discount when you apply by 31 March

 20% discount for our partner institutions

-Once you have paid the £40 application fee and submitted the online application form, you will be informed as to whether you have a place on the summer school within 5 working days.
+Once you have paid the £40 application fee and submitted the online application form, you will be informed as to whether you have a place on the course within 5 working days.
 Please do not pay your tuition fee prior to having received your offer letter.